2009 Air New Zealand Cup Finals: Canterbury

-Canterbury finished the 2009 Air NZ Cup Round-Robin with the most competition points with 47 and were rewarded the no. 1 seed for the playoffs which gave them homefield advantage throughout.
+Canterbury finished the 2009 Air New Zealand Cup round robin with the most competition points with 47 and were rewarded the no. 1 seed for the playoffs which gave them homefield advantage throughout.
 They recorded the most wins with 10, scored 369 points, gave up 231 with an overall points differential of 138, the best in the competition.
 They scored 40 tries, and kicked 35 penalty goals, 2 drop goals and 29 conversion.

-Daniel Carter scored most of Canterbury's points throughout the season with 98 while Sean Maitland scored most of the tries with 8, third most in the competition.
+Dan Carter scored most of Canterbury's points throughout the season with 98 while Sean Maitland scored most of the tries with 8, third most in the competition.

 Canterbury squad

 A total of 37 players played for Canterbury in the 2009 season.
 George Whitelock was the captain and Rob Penney and Tabai Matson were the coaches.

 Wellington

 Wellington finished second on the 2009 Air New Zealand Cup points table and were rewarded a home semifinal for it.
 They finished with 9 wins and 4 losses out of 13 games.
 They scored 362 points including a league-leading 40 tries as well as 31 penalty goals, 3 drop goals (an Air New Zealand Cup record) and 30 conversions.
 They also gave up 237 points and finished with a points differential of 125, second best in the competition.

 Daniel Kirkpatrick scored most of Wellington's points with 95 of them through 11 games while, for the second year in a row, Hosea Gear lead Wellington in try-scoring with 11 through 9 games including a record-equaling 4 tries against Counties Manukau in round 6.